-- FCB<2:0> Scaling factor internal high-pass filter.
+FCB<2:0> - Scaling factor internal high-pass filter.
 Values: 0, 1, ..., 7.

-The default value is 001b, which corresponds to 1. - FCA<2:0> Scaling factor internal high-pass filter.
-The default value is 110b, which corresponds to 64.
+FCA<2:0> - Scaling factor internal high-pass filter.

-Pedometer Control register 4.
+Pedometer Control register 4 (PED_CNTL4).
+See AN073 Getting Started with Pedometer for more information about recommended register setup.
 Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".